YifangLuo/SageNet/README.md

 If you use SageNet+ in your research, please cite:

-> Zhang, F., Luo, Y., Li, B., et al. (2025).
-SageNet: Fast Neural Network Emulation of the Stiff-amplified Gravitational
+> Zhang F, Luo Y, Li B, et al. (2025) SageNet: Fast Neural Network Emulation of the Stiff-amplified Gravitational
-> Waves from Inflation. arXiv:2504.04054.
+> Waves from Inflation.
+The Astrophysical Journal Supplement Series.
+2025;279(2):44. doi:10.3847/1538-4365/ade4c6

 ## License